Spain Tourist Visa

 Who needs a Spain Tourist Visa?

 All nationalities who are not eligible for visa-free entry into Spain need a tourist visa to enter the country.
-At the moment there are numerous countries which enjoy visa-free access for periods of up to 90 days (this will change in 2021 with the introduction of ETIAS).
+At the moment there are numerous countries which enjoy visa-free access for periods of up to 90 days (this will change at the end of 2022 with the introduction of ETIAS).

 The following countries are eligible to enter Spain (and the other Schengen countries) for up to 90 days in any 180-day period: